MaterSim/AtomisticSimulation/lectures/lec_05.md

 S(\omega) = \int_{-\infty}^{\infty} C_v(t) e^{-i \omega t} dt
 $$

 $S(\omega)$ reveals the frequencies at which the velocities oscillate.
 For a system of harmonic oscillators, these frequencies correspond directly to the vibrational frequencies of the system because atomic vibrations drive the velocity behavior.
-Hence $S(\omega)$ captures the strength of the velocity fluctuations at each frequency $\omega$.
+Hence, $S(\omega)$ captures the strength of the velocity fluctuations at each frequency $\omega$.

 Since these frequencies arise from the harmonic vibrations of atoms, the power spectrum $S(\omega)$ gives us direct insight into the vibrational modes of the system.
-Hence $S(\omega)$ should be proportional to the VDOS $D(\omega)$ because both describe the distribution of vibrational frequencies in the system.
+Hence, $S(\omega)$ should be proportional to the VDOS $D(\omega)$ because both describe the distribution of vibrational frequencies in the system.
 In the harmonic approximation:

 - $D(\omega)$ counts the number of vibrational modes at frequency $\omega$,
 - $S(\omega)$ measures the velocity oscillations caused by these vibrational modes.